Close Menu

 To determine medical improvement, the SSA uses outlines their certain rules and procedures.

 If your condition has not medically improved, then your benefits will continue.
-Even where medical improvement occurs, in most cases the SSA must also show that you are currently able to engage in substantial gainful activity before they can find that you are no longer disabled.
+Even where medical improvement occurs, in most cases the SSA must also show that you are currently able to engage in substantial gainful activity.
+They have to prove medical improvement before they can find that you are no longer disabled.

-Medical improvement is any decrease in the medical severity of your condition.
+Medical improvement is a decrease in the medical symptoms of your condition.
 They look at what symptoms were present at the time of the most recent favorable medical decision in your case.
-In order to find medical improvement, the SSA must show there has been a decrease in medical severity.
+In order to find medical improvement, the SSA must show there has been a decrease in your symptoms.
 The SSA will look at improvement in the symptoms, signs, and test findings in your medical records.

 MEDICAL IMPROVEMENT RELATED TO THE ABILITY TO WORK